Selection committee guide

 4. Policies and guidelines

-In addition to the conflict of interest guidelines noted above, please keep in mind the following policies and guidelines when reviewing nominations.
+In addition to the conflict of interest guidelines noted above, keep in mind the following policies and guidelines when reviewing nominations.

 4.1.
 Confidentiality of nomination material